redding/cli.rb/README.md

 ## Notes

-* You must define default values, if the option should accept an argument.
-Every option without a default value (or with `true` or `false` as default) is treated as a switch.
+* You must define :value, if the option should accept an argument.
+Every option without a :value is treated as a switch.
-* It is not possible to define mandatory / required arguments
 * To define long arguments with spaces and other special characters, define an option which takes a `String` as an argument.
 Everything between quotes will be parsed as the value for that argument.
 * To define arguments which accept lists, define an option which takes an `Array` as an argument.
 The input will be split by comma.
 If the arguments contain spaces, wrap the whole thing in quotes.

-## micro-optparse

-Most of this was inspired and influenced heavily by http://florianpilz.github.com/micro-optparse/.
-It does more (validations, help/version handling, its packaged as a gem, etc) if that interests you.
-Good stuff.

 ## Installation